YuWaiPang/youFast-Desktop/README.md

 ➾ using C#, Vanilla JavaScript and W3.css for an integrated frontend to backend Web development, it do not implement any javascript framework or library

-➾  real-time web technology use Fleck websocket, source code is embedded in the project
+➾  real-time web technology use Fleck websocket

 ➾  the project do not have dependency other than .net 4.7.2, .net 5 or .net core 3.1, actually the web implementation has not yet using asp.net or asp.net core